How to Enroll

 Q: Will I have to produce any specific documents to support my application for subsidized child care?

 A: Yes.
-The New York City Administration for Children’s Services (ACS) has a list of approved documents for this purpose.
+The New York City Department of Education's Child Care Eligibility Unit has a list of approved documents for this purpose.
 We will assist you in this process as well.
 For your general information, here is a list of approved documents:

 Proof of Identity